 - 1.1 The purpose of Sustainability Appraisal (SA) is to promote sustainable development through the integration of environmental, social and economic considerations in the preparation of Local Development Documents (LDDs).
 This requirement is set out in Section 39 (2) of the Planning and Compulsory Purchase Act, 2004 and the National Planning Policy Framework.
 Local Development Documents must also be subject to Strategic Environmental Assessment34 (SEA) and Government advises5 that an integrated approach is adopted so that the SA process incorporates the SEA requirements. - 1.2 This SA Report documents the Sustainability Appraisal/Strategic Environmental Assessment processes for Rochford District Council's Rayleigh Area Action Plan (AAP) Development Planning Document (DPD): Pre-Submission Document.
-The Sustainability Appraisal Framework discussed in Section 3 of this SA Report indicates the relationship between the SA and the SEA; compliance with the SEA Regulations is signposted below in this section and detailed in Appendix I. This SA Report is being published for consultation with the Rayleigh AAP Pre-Submission Document in accordance with SEA Regulations and SA Guidance.
+The Sustainability Appraisal Framework discussed in Section 3 of this SA Report indicates the relationship between the SA and the SEA; compliance with the SEA Regulations is signposted below in this section and detailed in Appendix I. This SA Report is being published alongside the Rayleigh AAP Submission Document and will be subject to public examination.